 FINAL REPORT: 30games-30nights

-It’s been two years since I completed my trip to see 30 NHL games in all 30 rinks (and 30 days in a row), and I still smile when I think about my 30games-30nights trip.
+It’s been over two years since my trip to see 30 NHL games in all 30 rinks (and 30 days in a row), and the memories remain.
 I’m particularly pleased that I was able to exceed my goal to raise $30,000.00 for Make-A-Wish.
 (Over $43,000.00 was raised.)
 Thanks to everyone who donated, and special thanks to Honda Canada and Molson Canadian who so generously donated, helping me reach my goal.
-Honourable mention to the Ottawa Senators and New Jersey Devils, who were the most generous teams over my 30 games-30nights trip.
+Honourable mention to the Ottawa Senators and New Jersey Devils, who were the most generous teams over my 30games-30nights trip.

 The two oldest arenas visited were Nassau Coliseum (Islanders) and Rexall Place (Oilers).
-The Islanders have since moved to Barclays Center (in Brooklyn, where the New York Knicks play), and the Oilers now play at the beautiful Rogers Place, catapulting the the Oilers from near worst arena to the most beautiful arena in the NHL.
-So the oldest arena for 2016-2017 is the Joe Louis Arena, but next season, the Red Wings move into their new arena, and with a 20-year $125 million naming rights deal, their new arena is called Little Caesars Arena.
+The Islanders have since moved to Barclays Center (in Brooklyn, where the New York Knicks play), and the Oilers now play at the beautiful Rogers Place, catapulting the Oilers from near worst arena to the most beautiful arena in the NHL.
+The oldest arena during the 2016-2017 was the Joe Louis Arena, but the Red Wings have now moved into a brand new arena for the the 2017-2018 season (Little Caesars Place), and it comes with a $125 million 20-year naming rights deal.
+This naming rights deal, while rich, pales in comparison to the 20-year $800 million deal Scotiabank recently signed for what was formerly known as Air Canada Centre in Toronto.
 (This leaves Madison Square Garden as the only NHL arena without a “naming rights deal.”
-Can you imagine how much MSG “forgives” in lost revenues to keep the integrity of the MSG namesake?)
+Can you imagine how much MSG “forgives” in lost revenues to keep the integrity of the MSG namesake!)

 To follow, is my report from April 2015 of arenas visited, and impressions of each building, their fans, and experiences along the way.

-Newest arena visited: Consol Energy Centre (Penguins) which was built in 2010.
+Newest arena visited: Consol Energy Center where the Pittsburgh Penguins play (now called the PPG Paints Arena), which was built in 2010.
 Absolutely gorgeous facility!

 Most seats: United Center (Chicago) with 19,717 seats, and 22,428 capacity with standing room.

-Least seats: MTS Centre (Winnipeg), with 15,016 seats (Probably explains why it’s so hard to get a ticket to a Jets game.)
+Least seats: MTS Centre (Winnipeg), with 15,016 seats, which probably explains why it’s so hard to get a ticket to a Jets game.

-Quietest fans: Buffalo (But this may be due to the tough season they’re had last season.
-But things will turn around for the Sabres.)
+Quietest fans: Buffalo (But this may be due to the tough season the team had in 2014-2015.)

 Brightest ice (yes, brightest ice): Philadelphia and Pittsburgh have the brightest ice.
 It’s amazing watching a game in these two cities.
 It’s like watching a game on HDTV.